An “Out of Place” Artifact

-Since the time of that investigation, the Coso Artifact has disappeared.
-The three individuals who found it are not talking about it and one may have since passed away.
+For a period of time following the investigation, the Coso Artifact disappeared.
+The three individuals who found it no longer talked about it and one may have since passed away.
 Nonetheless, the first investigation and the photos (including x-ray photos) that resulted have made it possible for experts to make some interesting discoveries about the item.
-Not only is it widely known that the photos do not show a modern item inside of a geode, the item inside the geode has been identified.